-- 12 The MicroLab software will plot the absorbance of the Cu2+ solutions that you made as a function of their concentrations.
-The trendline and R value are displayed.
-If your plot is linear with an R value of 0.9 or greater, continue the experiment.
-If your R value is low, consult with your teaching assistant. - 13 Safely dispose of the calibration solutions in your copper waste beaker. - 14 Obtain a couple of milliliters of unknown solution and record the number of your solution in Data Table A. - 15 Condition a vial with the unknown $Cu^{2+}$ solution and refill with unknown $Cu^{2+}$ solution.
-Measure the absorbance of the unknown $Cu^{2+}$ solution as an unknown sample, not part of the calibration plot, and record it in Data Table A.
+- 11 Following steps 5 10, prepare Solutions 2 4, measure their absorbances and calculate the Cu2+ concentration in each.
+Record all of your absorbances and concentrations in Data Table A. Record these in Data Table A. Do not close the MicroLab file, as this calibration curve will be used to determine the concentrations in Part B. - 12 The MicroLab software will plot the absorbance of the Cu^{2+} solutions that you made as a function of their concentrations.
+The trendline and R^2 value are displayed.
+If your plot is linear with an R^2 value of 0.9 or greater, continue the experiment.
+If your R^2 value is low, consult with your lab instructor. - 13 Safely dispose of the calibration solutions in your copper waste beaker. - 14 Obtain a couple of milliliters of unknown solution and record the number of your solution in Data Table A. - 15 Condition a vial with the unknown Cu^{2+} solution and refill with unknown Cu^{2+} solution.
+Measure the absorbance of the unknown Cu^{2+} solution and record it in Data Table A.